 - 3 counts of domestic violence in the presence of a child

-Shortly after, an officer arrived at the home and spoke with Bate and his wife.
+Shortly after, an officer arrived at the home and spoke with both Bate and his wife.
 The officer was preparing to leave after being told there was no physical violence; however, as he was driving away, Bate allegedly retrieved a rifle from the home and shot at the officer's vehicle.

 The first shot missed the officer who parked and called into dispatchers for backup.
-When the officer got out of his vehicle, Bate's wife was allegedly running down the street yelling about Bate having a gun.
+When the officer got out of his vehicle, Bate's wife was running down the street yelling about Bate having a gun.
+The officer started to cross the street to help when Bate fired again, striking and killing the officer.

-A second officer arrived shortly after and found the officer lying in the road.
+A second officer arrived shortly after and found the first officer lying in the road.
 As the officer rushed to provide aid, Bate allegedly fired another shot, hitting and killing the second officer.

 The prosecutor shared their thanks and condolences to those impacted by the tragedy, saying, "We express our deepest condolences to everyone affected by this tragedy and wish to thank the Weber County CSI, Brigham City Police Department, and all other investigating agencies for their assistance in the investigation, which is ongoing."